esmaaksoy/PopMovie/README.md

 - **React Player**
   React Player is used to play media content (video and audio files) in React applications.
 It supports various media sources and formats. react-router-dom
+- **OpenGraph Integration**
+  OpenGraph tags are meta tags used to determine how web pages will appear when shared on social media platforms.
+This addition enhances the appearance and information provided in social media shares of the project.

 ## Getting Started